gaijineer/gaijineer/README.md

 ## Hi there (´・ω・`)ノ
-I love tech.
-Here's my stack in order from low to high.
-- Soldering PCB
-- ASM
-- C
+I have passion for tech.
+Every day I learn something new.
+The more I learn, the more I discover unknowns.

+## I am best at...
-- JS ES11+ / PHP
+- JS ES16+ (Node/Deno, React)
-- React
+- Python
-- HTML / CSS
+- HTML + CSS
-- Power Apps / PowerAutomate
+- SharePoint + Power Automate
-- Photoshop / Illustrator
+- Photoshop

+## I am comfortable with...
+-  Go
+-  PHP
-- Cameras
+-  Power Apps
-- Project Management (PMP)
+-  Illustrator